unifyai/BentoML/examples/pytorch_mnist/README.md

 Note that we exclude `tests/` from the bento using `exclude`.

-Simply run `bentoml build` from current directory to build a Bento with the latest version of the `pytorch_mnist` model.
+Simply run `bentoml build` or `bentoml build -f bentofile_ivy.yaml` from current directory to build a Bento with the latest version of the `pytorch_mnist` model.
 This may take a while when running for the first time for BentoML to resolve all dependency versions: